By: Lois Hoitenga Roelofs

 - PhD (Nursing Science), University of Illinois, Chicago, IL, 1991

-- Certificate in the Liberal Arts (two years), University of Chicago, Chicago, IL, 2007
+- Certificate in the four-year Basic Program of Liberal Education for Adults, University of Chicago, Chicago, IL, 2013

 16th Annual Midwest Nursing Research Society Conference First Place Award for Outstanding Doctoral Student Poster, Chicago, Illinois, 1992